 “I know our guys are excited about this championship drive that they’re on now,” said Kelly.

 Kelly said there wasn’t much value in looking at the film from last season’s game.

 “It’s really about both these teams this year,” Kelly said. “(They have) a new quarterback.
-(Mark) Rosier is a really gritty kid.
+(Malik) Rosier is a really gritty kid.
 As a first-year starter, he finds ways to make plays.